-The first things you’ll need when settling in Estonia are receiving a residence permit (for non-EU citizens) and applying for a personal ID code (for EU citizens), followed by registering your address of residence (for both, EU & non-EU citizens).
+First things you’ll need when settling in Estonia is a residence permit (for non-EU citizens) and a personal ID code (for EU citizens), followed by registering your address of residence (for both, EU & non-EU citizens).
 Book a time slot and we will help you through the process.

-You can book a consultation about how to apply for the residence permit by scheduling the appointment.
-But you can apply for the document at one of the Police and Border Guard Board offices.
+You can book a consultation on how to apply for the residence permit by scheduling an appointment.
+To actually apply for the document you need to visit one of the Police and Border Guard Board offices.

-Why do I need it – residence permit is a proof that you are permitted to live in Estonia and have the rights for government services.
+Why do I need it?
+A residence permit is a proof that you are permitted to live in Estonia and have the rights for government services.

-You can book a consultation about how to apply for personal ID code by scheduling an appointment.
+You can apply for a personal ID code by scheduling an appointment.

 What is a personal ID code?
 The Estonian identification (ID) code is a unique 11-digit personal code, identifying you for the entire lifetime.
 It is a number formed on the basis of sex and your date of birth which allows your unique identification.